Binary decision diagram: Variable ordering

 It is of crucial importance to care about variable ordering when applying this data structure in practice.
 The problem of finding the best variable ordering is NP-hard.
 For any constant c > 1 it is even NP-hard to compute a variable ordering resulting in an OBDD with a size that is at most c times larger than an optimal one.
 However, there exist efficient heuristics to tackle the problem.

+Refinements

 There are functions for which the graph size is always exponential—independent of variable ordering.
 This holds e.g. for the multiplication function.
 In fact, the function computing the middle bit of the product of two $n$-bit numbers does not have an OBDD smaller than $2^{\lfloor n/2 \rfloor} / 61 - 4$ vertices.
 (If the multiplication function had polynomial-size OBDDs, it would show that integer factorization is in P/poly, which is not known to be true.)

 Another notorious example is the hidden weight bit function, regarded as the simplest function with an exponential-sized BDD.